JohnS007/JohnS007/README.md

 - 👋 Hi, I’m @JohnS007
-- 👀 I’m interested in Application Development
+- 👀 I’m interested in Web/Application Development
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Spring Framework along with Hibernate
-- 💞️ I’m looking to collaborate on open source Spring Projects
+- 💞️ I’m looking to work on open source Spring projects

 <!---
 JohnS007/JohnS007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.